The Gold Standard In Veterinary Care

 Thermal Imaging

 Thermal imaging is a cutting-edge technology that allows us to see the unseen with pets.
+We use thermal imaging to help detect and monitor various health conditions in pets.

 Thermal imaging works by detecting heat patterns in the body, which can help to identify areas of inflammation or other abnormalities that may not be visible on traditional diagnostic tests.
 This non-invasive and painless technology (it’s just like taking a picture) is especially useful for detecting early signs of disease and can be used as a preventive screening tool to monitor your pet’s health over time.
-We use the Well-vu system, which is a high quality and accurate thermal imaging system that allows us to quickly and easily detect changes in your pet’s health.
+We use the Well-vu system, which is a high-quality and accurate thermal imaging system that allows us to quickly and easily detect changes in your pet’s health.
 By incorporating thermal imaging into our diagnostic and treatment protocols, we can provide a more comprehensive and personalized approach to pet care, helping to ensure that your furry friend stays happy and healthy for years to come.

 The new patient fee is $495 for all adult pets, which includes: